deivse/ambilink/README.md

 ## License
 The software is licensed under [GPLv3](./LICENSE).

 The [JUCE Framework](https://github.com/juce-framework/JUCE) is dual-licensed under GPLv3 and a proprietary license.
-The framework itself is not distributed with the project and is downloaded using [CPM](https://github.com/TheLartians/CPM.cmake).
+The framework itself is not distributed with the project and is consumed as a GIT submodule.

 Other third-party libraries are used either as GIT submodules, or conan packages.
 For git submodules, the licenses can be found in each submodule's respective repository.
 For conan packages, the licenses are copied to `code/vst/third-party/licences` when dependencies are installed.